China Finance 40 Forum: History and development

 CF40 was created on 12 April 2008 as a club of 40 finance experts under 40 years of age, thus its name.
 It was founded and developed by Wang Haiming, previously a journalist and chief editor at 21st Century Business Herald.
-Chen Yuan is its founding chairman.
+Chen Yuan was its founding chairman.

-Based in Beijing, CF40 has also created the Shanghai Finance Institute (SFI) in Shanghai and the Northern Finance Institute (NFI) in Tianjin, in 2011 and 2016 respectively.
-Wang Haiming is Executive President of both institutes.
-Both are located in buildings with connections to China's financial history: SFI in the former Shanghai branch of Yien Yieh Commercial Bank, and NFI in the former Tianjin branch of the Franco-Chinese Bank.
+CF40 is based in Beijing.
+It has also created the Shanghai Finance Institute (SFI) in Shanghai and the Northern Finance Institute (NFI) in Tianjin, in 2011 and 2016 respectively.
+Both these institutes have had Wang Haiming as their Executive President from their creation.

-CF40 organizes events and conferences, alone or in partnership with other think tanks that have included Bruegel the Euro 50 Group, and the Peterson Institute for International Economics.
+CF40 organizes events and conferences, alone or in partnership with other think tanks that have included Bruegel the Euro 50 Group, and the Peterson Institute for International Economics (PIIE).

-One of CF40's flagship events is the yearly "Bund Summit" in Shanghai, a series that started in 2019.
-The 2020 Bund Summit was the venue for Jack Ma's speech on financial regulation in China which has been widely associated with the suspension of Ant Group's initial public offering.

 CF40 publishes studies and a periodical journal, China Finance Review.
-Its yearly "Jingshan Report" is a reference publication on China's financial system.
+Its yearly Jingshan Report is a reference publication on China's financial system.